 The device won't do you any good if you don't have it with you.
 When you pick up your prescription at the drugstore, you'll get two injectors.
 Carry both with you at all times in case one doesn't work or you have a reaction needs a second dose.

 Extreme heat and cold can damage the medication in your auto-injectors, so store them at room temperature.
 Don't leave them in your car.

 The injectors are usually good for a year, so keep track of the date on the box.

 When to Take the Shot

-There are many cases when you, or someone you know, would need to use the auto-injector, but two general ones are:
+There are many cases when you, or someone you know, need to use an auto-injector, but two general ones are:

-1) If you have a life-threatening allergy and you know you've been exposed.
+You have a life-threatening allergy and you know you've had contact with your allergy trigger.
 An example: If you have a peanut allergy and your boyfriend ate some peanuts and then kissed you, don't wait for symptoms -- take the epinephrine right away.